Tin Cup: Cast

+Production

 Tin Cup was based on a story by Ron Shelton and Tim Norville inspired by the vulgar expression, "He's (She's) not worth a fart in a tin cup."
 It was scripted by Norville and received a rewrite from Shelton.
 Costner joined the project in June 1995, having previously worked with Shelton on Bull Durham.
 Filming was due to start on September 15, 1995.

 Janine Turner was reportedly the first choice for the role of Molly Griswold, but she turned it down.
 Michelle Pfeiffer was also approached before Rene Russo was then cast.
-Pierce Brosnan and Alec Baldwin were considered for the part of David Simms, before Don Johnson was placed in the film.
+Dennis Quaid, Pierce Brosnan and Alec Baldwin were considered for the part of David Simms, before Don Johnson was placed in the film.
 John Leguizamo was offered the character of Romeo Posar until Cheech Marin stepped in to do the role.

 Kevin Costner trained extensively with Gary McCord to learn how to play golf, as stated in the foreword Costner wrote for McCord's book, Golf For Dummies.
 McCord helped Costner develop a swing and pre-shot routine, is listed in the end credits as a golf consultant and has a cameo appearance in the film.

 The film's climactic scenes take place at a fictional U.S. Open tournament set in North Carolina.
-Some of the film was shot in Kingwood, Texas, and some was shot at Tubac GC in Tubac, Arizona.
-The movie's 18th hole is actually the 13th hole on Kingwood's Deerwood course; the lake that guards the front of the green on this beautiful and difficult par-5, actually a par 4 in real life, was built for the movie by the film company.

 There are (credited) cameo appearances by pro golfers Phil Mickelson, Craig Stadler, John Cook, Johnny Miller, Lee Janzen, Billy Mayfair, Corey Pavin, Fred Couples and Peter Jacobsen—as well as TV golf broadcasters Jim Nantz, Ken Venturi, Gary McCord, Ben Wright, Frank Chirkinian, Lance Barrow, Peter Kostis, Jimmy Roberts, Brian Hammonds and George Michael—all playing themselves.

-Many of the golf shots by Costner’s character Roy McAvoy were made by Costner himself.
+Many of the golf shots by Costner's character Roy McAvoy were made by Costner himself.

-The scene at the end of the movie in which Roy McAvoy repeatedly reaches the water hazard is based on a true incident.
+The scene at the end of the film in which Roy McAvoy repeatedly reaches the water hazard is based on a true incident.
 Gary McCord, an actual commentator and pro on the Champions Tour, needed a birdie to win.
 He kept reaching the hazard and it took him 15 strokes to reach the green, then just one putt, from 25 feet, to complete the par-4 hole.
-In the movie, McAvoy holes out the shot in 12.
+In the film, McAvoy holes out the shot in 12.

 The ball of Costner's that knocked a pelican off its perch is also based upon a true incident involving McCord.

 The film included product placement from Taylor Made.
 Don Johnson's character David Simms uses a Taylor Made golf bag and clubs.
 Costner also used Taylor Made, but the prop department repainted and sanded the clubs to make them look suitably rough.